LHNCBC/lforms/README.md

   directory that is created with a copy of the files in dist/lforms, but that is only needed for the tests.

+- **If you want to build LForms in a different language**, make sure your desired language is listed under src/languages, e.g. `de.json`.
+In `package.json`, edit config.localeID to your desired locale, e.g. "de_DE".
+Then run `npm run build`.

 ## Running tests

 1. Run `npm run test` to run unit tests and e2e tests, which also copies the